jdoleary/Spellmasons/docs/TasksCurrent.md

     at processTimers (node:internal/timers:502:7)

     - globalThis for headless isn't going to work since a single headless esrver should be able to host multiple rooms and the multiple rooms can't share state
+        - or each pieserver room could be it's own process??
         // TODO: The following need to be specific to a host app globalThis.forceMove = [];
         globalThis.playerThoughts = {};